Table of contents

 Childhood Poverty Harms Adult Brain Function

-Of course, we're not born knowing how to do money - so we learn it from our parents, teachers, peers, cultural community, etc. and this shapes our views for the rest of our lives.
+Of course, we're not born knowing how to make money - so we learn it from our parents, teachers, peers, cultural community, etc. and this shapes our views for the rest of our lives.

 But I was fascinated to read how growing up in poverty also influences adult psychological problems.